natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/personal.md

 Trooper gains ability to use one medikit (1d8+1), and one armor repair kit (1d6+1), once per day.

+### Saviour

+**Prerequisites:** *WIS 15*

+Trooper gains ability to sprint to allied target who just received HP damage as immediate action.
+After arrival, the medic may immediately administer medical treatment.
+Also, while using this ability, trooper **becomes immune to Overwatch fires.** This ability can be used at will.

 ## Cost: 3 points

 ### Adrenaline Rush (Achievement)